 Containers in development

 Containers are not only great in production.
-They can be used in development environments as well and offer a number of benefits.
+They can be used in development environments as well and offer several benefits.
 The same works-on-my-machine problem is faced often when a new developer joins the team.
 Not to mention the headache of switching runtime versions or a local database!

-For an example, a software development team at the University of Helsinki has a fully containerized development environment.
+For example, a software development team at the University of Helsinki has a fully containerized development environment.
 The principle in all development projects is to have a setup so that a new developer only needs to install Docker and clone the project code from GitHub to get started.
-Not a single dependency is ever installed on to host machine, Git, Docker and the text editor of choice is only thing that is needed.
+Not a single dependency is ever installed on to host machine, Git, Docker and the text editor of choice are the only things that are needed.

 Let's containerize a NodeJS development environment.
 As you perhaps know NodeJS is a cross-platform JavaScript runtime that makes it possible to run JavaScript in your machine, servers and embedded devices, among many other platforms

-The setup requires some expertise on the way how NodeJS works.
+The setup requires some expertise in the way how NodeJS works.
 Here is a simplified explanation if you're not familiar: libraries are defined in package.json

 and package-lock.json